JuliaLang/PkgDev.jl/README.md

 3. Change the version field in `Project.toml` to `x.y.z+1-DEV` and commit that change also to the release branch
 4. Open a pull request against the registry that tags the first new commit on the release branch as a new version `x.y.z`
 5. Open a pull request against the package repository to merge the release branch into `master`

+### PkgDev.enable_pkgbutler(pkg_name)

+Enables the Julia Package Butler for package `pkg`.
+The package must be deved in the current Julia environment.
+The command will make various modifications to the files in the deved folder of the package.
+You then then need to commit these changes and push them to github.
+NOTE: we still need to add the ability to setup the right deploy tokens in the package repository before this function will function entirely smoothly.